 The Bao-Dai room takes its name from the illustrious character that came to Linxe and possibly the Château Belle Epoque a long time ago !

-From the 27th May to the 30 June and
+From the 12th April to the 4th July and

-the 9th September to the 29th October 2023
+From the 6th September to the 27th October 2025

-From the 1st to
+From the 5th to the 18th July and

-the 19th August to the 8th September 2023
+From the 23th August to the 5th September 2025

-the 22th July
+From the 19th July

-to the 18th August
+the 22 August 2025

 On the estate you have free access to a tennis court (equipment provided) a ping pong table, a swimming pool, a boules pitch, play area, and many other activities close to the Château.
 There’s something for everyone, the young and the old, so come and enjoy.

-If you are a larger group, take a look at our other rooms, the Round Tower and the Louis Napoleon rooms are for 2 to 4 guests, the Eugenie de Montijo and Napoleon III are for 3 to 6 people.
+If you are a larger group, take a look at our other rooms, the Round Tower and the Louis Napoleon rooms are for 2 to 3 guests, the Eugenie de Montijo and Napoleon III are for 2 to 6 people.
 If your group is larger still, take a look at our gîtes.

 Bao-Dai was born in 1913.
 He is both the last sovereign of the great Nguyen Phuc dynasty, and the last emperor of Vietnam.
 He was named emperor at the age of 13 in 1926 after the death of his father.